 by Adam Wallace & Andy Elkerton

 SOUND SYSTEMS: Target velars, fricatives, glides, and consonant clusters (k, g, s, ch, sh, th, l, r, clusters) in this story.
-Student can even work on generalization of their articulation skills while sharing ideas on how to catch a snowman.
+Students can even work on the generalization of their articulation skills while sharing ideas on how to catch a snowman.

 LANGUAGE: Target vocabulary building for adjectives, using context clues to build vocabulary for Tier II verbs, cause-effect relationships, and answering wh-questions!